Planning to take a trip? We've gathered all the things you should consider in the first part of our travel mini-series.

 Where and when to go

-You probably already have a dream destination in mind – maybe somewhere that's been on your bucket list or somewhere you've travelled before that you're dying to return to.
-If you're planning to travel abroad it's a good idea to find out whether there are any travel advisories for the area.
+You probably already have a dream destination in mind – maybe somewhere that's been on your bucket list or somewhere you've travelled before that you've been wanting to return to.
+If you're planning to go abroad, it's a good idea to find out whether there are any travel advisories for the area.
 The Government of Canada is the best source for Travel Advice and Advisories if you're planning an international trip.
 Once you've chosen a destination, the site Best Time To Go offers great information about timing considerations like weather, daily cost of living, popular sites to see and more.

 Score a great deal on: